 Opportunity Fund: Provides small grants of up to $3,000 to member organizations for operational or capacity costs associated with their digital media programming that are often unanticipated or not covered by other foundation grants.
 Examples of such costs include equipment, consultant fees, and professional development workshops for staff.
 Opportunity Fund proposals will be accepted and reviewed by Hive staff on a rolling basis until October 31, 2017.
 For more details, please review the Opportunity Fund RFP and application page.

 Travel Fund: Covers up to $3,000 in travel costs for members to attend convenings and conferences to share tools, learning, and best practices that emerge from Hive and Mozilla projects.
 Preference will be given to members who have been accepted as presenters.
 Proposals to this fund will be accepted and reviewed by Hive staff on a rolling basis until October 31, 2017.
 For more details, please review the Travel Fund RFP and application page.

 Leadership Fund: Individual grants of $10,000 to support 2-4 engaged individuals from network member organizations per year to work on a creative digital media and/or web literacy project of their choosing.
 These projects may be part of existing work in their organizations or of personal interest that is connected to digital media learning.
 These grants are meant to engage long-term members on a higher level and incentivize them to deepen their knowledge and practice in a particular area of their choosing.
-Application information for this Fund will be released to Hive NYC members in June 2017.
+For more details, please review the Leadership Fund RFP and application instructions.